Best USB-C headphones Android Central 2021

 While manufacturers are making sure to cut off all cords as part of their increased focus on wireless headphones, it doesn't mean wired connections aren't an option.
-Bluetooth headphones are great, but if you'd rather do without the latency and charging process, USB-C headphones are a great alternative to both.
-Just plug and play, and that's it.
+Bluetooth headphones are great, but if you'd rather do without the latency and charging process, some of the best USB-C headphones are a great alternative to both.
+Just plug and play — and that's it.

 - Go bold: RAZER Hammerhead USB-C ANC